cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 given scheme is not necessarily included in the description of the protocol.
 Compounding this problem is the need to pick a suitable curve for the specific protocol.
-Incorrect choice of hash function or curve can have disastrous consequences on the security of a protocol.
+Incorrect choice of hash function or curve can have disastrous consequences for the security of a protocol.

 This document aims to bridge this gap by providing a comprehensive set of recommended algorithms for a range of curve types.